invertedv/testGo/docs/gomFile.md

 The assessment is also run on the fields in this list.

 - Saving the assessment data<br>
-  You can, optionally, save the data used for the assessment along with model outputs back to ClickHouse.
+  You may save the data used for the assessment along with model outputs back to ClickHouse.
   There are two keys required to do this.
     - saveTable: \<table name\><br>is the ClickHouse table to save the assess data to.
     - saveTableTargets: \<name1\>{target list 1}; \<name2\>{target list 2}<br>